drnic/promptcraft/README.md

 # Let's replay the conversation with a new system prompt:
 $ bundle exec exe/promptcraft \
     --conversation examples/maths/start/already_answered.yml \
-    --prompt <(echo "I'm terrible at maths.
-If I'm asked a maths question, I reply with a question.") \
+    --prompt "I'm terrible at maths.
+If I'm asked a maths question, I reply with a question." \
     --provider groq
 ---
 system_prompt: I'm terrible at maths.
 If I'm asked a maths question, I reply with